Jan 28, 2020

 The range of responses reflects the range of emotions that Theroux clearly felt as he spoke with three very different women about their real lives, their real desires for acceptance, affection, freedom, affirmation and fulfilment and, for two of the women, their real need to earn some money.

-self esteem and wreaking havoc with their bodies.
+At Beyond the Streets we speak with people who talk about many of the same issues.
+Some women talk about how selling sex affects their personal relationships.
+I have been told by many how it leaves them feeling isolated instead of accepted and others talk of being trapped in a source of income that is ruining their self esteem and wreaking havoc with their bodies.
 The women who call us don’t tell me how empowered they feel.
 Like Victoria, the mum selling sex to give her children the life she never had growing up, many have said how they didn’t know what else to do.
 Just like Victoria and Ashley, I have been told many times how the abuse experienced as a child left women sexually and emotionally numb and paved the way for what they do now.

 Louis asks, ‘Are they leveraging the after-effects of trauma into financial opportunity?
 Does it represent a kind of power or its opposite?’
 We speak with women who entered the sex trade when they recognised that they could at least fill the fridge by offering a simulated version of intimacy.
 They don’t describe powerfulness or even making the best of a bad situation, rather about how they would just love to be able to pay the rent without having to lead a life of pretence, where men pay for the privilege of not having to consider where you enjoy what you do.